Aradhana Misra: Education and background

-She received a Bachelor’s degree in commerce from Allahabad University in 1997 and completed Master of Business Administration.
+She received a Bachelor's degree in commerce from Allahabad University in 1997 and completed Master of Business Administration.
 She is currently pursuing post-graduation in Human Rights from the Institute of Human Rights, Delhi.

-Aradhana Misra alias Mona hails from a political background.
-Her father, Pramod Tiwari is a senior leader of Indian National Congress, who has been elected for nine times consecutive as MLA from Rampur Khas assembly constituency in Pratapgarh, and he is the Member of Rajya Sabha (upper house).
+Misra hails from a political background.
+Her father, Pramod Tiwari is a senior leader of Indian National Congress, who has been elected nine times consecutively as MLA from Rampur Khas assembly constituency in Pratapgarh, and is the Member of Rajya Sabha (upper house).

 Political career

 Aradhana Misra is associated with Uttar Pradesh Congress Committee and is a member since 2000.
 She was earlier elected as Block Pramukh (chief) from Pratapgarh district of Uttar Pradesh for consecutive three terms, winning the elections 2001–2006, 2006–2011, and 2011 to 2016.
 She is a member of Uttar Pradesh state Monitoring and Vigilance Committee, MNEREA under the Ministry of Rural Development, Government of India.
-She was an active member of the Media Campaign Committee 2012 Uttar Pradesh election and had devised the media strategy for Congress party and Rahul Gandhi.
+She was an active member of the Media Campaign Committee during the 2012 Uttar Pradesh election and had devised the media strategy for Congress and Rahul Gandhi.